kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + Update the native Kubernetes PVC-PV API to support object buckets.
 + Define a native _data-plane_ object store API.
 + Handle the small percentage of apps that will not be portable due to use of non-compatible object-store features.

+## CSI

+There has been some excellent discussion around CSI vs. a library approach.
+We'd like this section to collect comments on the pros and cons of using CSI.

+### Pros
++ Kubernetes strategic direction for all storage.
+This may be the only argument needed to discard the library and instead support CSI.
++ Familiar to most storage vendors.
++ gRPC supports many languages.

+### Cons
++ Being independent of Kubernetes, perhaps there is more up-front ramp up?

 ## Proposal